VICE PRESIDENT OF GOVERNMENT AFFAIRS

 While attending the University of Cincinnati College of Law, Dan worked for current Cincinnati Mayor John Cranley as a part of the Urban Justice Institute.
 As an Urban Justice Institute Fellow, Dan and Mayor Cranley, along with other students, co-authored a law review article on Ohio’s use of the death penalty in 2002, which laid the groundwork for the establishment of Ohio’s chapter of the Innocence Project.
 Dan also worked on efforts to persuade Ohio to re-ratify the 14th Amendment to the United States Constitution, which came to fruition on the bicentennial of Ohio’s statehood in 2003.

 After graduating from law school, Dan was admitted to the Ohio Bar and began working at Robert J. Dodd, Jr. Co., LPA, specializing in representing worker’s compensation and Social Security disability clients.
-Dan was elected to the Ohio House of Representatives in 2006 in the district formerly represented by current Speaker Larry Householder, also a Perry County native.
+Dan was elected to the Ohio House of Representatives in 2006.
 Serving as Chairman of the House Insurance Committee and as a member of the Agriculture and Natural Resources, Financial Institutions, Real Estate and Securities, Civil and Commercial Law, and Veterans Affairs Committees, Dan developed a reputation as a common-sense problem solver willing to cross party lines to create solutions that would benefit all Ohioans.

 After leaving the Ohio House of Representatives in 2011, Dan joined the Ohio Association of Independent Schools (OAIS) as its Executive Director.
 Dan quickly increased the visibility and the profile of the organization, making it an influential voice in education policy debates.
 Dan’s work on behalf of OAIS has led to several policy and statutory changes, including a high school testing exemption for ISACS-accredited private schools, direct receipt of auxiliary services funding by secular private schools, the change of the school year measured in days to hours, and an authorization of private schools to charge fees for school-provided transportation, among others.